Gym spaces on Peerspace cost on average between $95 — $175 per hour.

 Types of gym spaces

-What kinds of gym spaces will you find on Peerspace?
+So, what kinds of gym spaces will you find on Peerspace?
 The specific venues available to you will depend on where you live, but we’ve put together a snapshot of a few of our favorite spaces.
 As you can see, there’s quite a variety here, from boxing rings to bouldering gyms and more!

-You can see the square footage and capacity of each space right on the listing, and you can always ask your host if you have any questions about what is or isn’t a suitable event for the venue.
+You can see the square footage, pictures, and reviews right on the listing.
+And you can always ask your host if you have any questions about what is or isn’t a suitable event for the venue.

 How much does it cost to rent a gym space?